saullocastro/bfsccylinder/README.md

-Implementation of the BFSC cylinder, for linear and nonlinear analyses.
+Implementation of the single-curvature BFSC (SC-BFSC) element, for linear and nonlinear analyses.

+Donnell-type and Sanders-type kinematics are available.

 Github Actions status: